assur93/Lovelace/climate/README.md

 ## Installation

+Before installing the thermostat in Home Assistant, configure the thermostat following the config-Beok.pdf

 ### Step 1

 Install `broadlinkHysen` by copying `broadlinkHysen.py`from this repo to `<config directory>/custom_components/climate/broadlinkHysen.py` on your Home Assistant instanse.